raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week1/goodmux.md

-this is the good_mux getting after the compilation in yosys
+this is the good_mux.net getting after the writing the netlist file  in yosys

 [good_mux_scrrenshot]